Eric Moore | Last updated: August 2, 2026

 How much more does a variable speed system cost than single stage?

 Variable speed systems typically cost $1,500–$5,000 more than single-stage systems of equivalent capacity, fully installed.
 For a 3-ton system, the most common residential size, the premium usually runs $2,000–$3,500.
-After federal tax credits (up to $600) and utility rebates ($200–$750), the effective out-of-pocket premium is often $700–$2,000 in states with strong incentive programs.
+A confirmed current utility or state rebate can reduce that premium, but the expired federal Section 25C credit cannot be used for a 2026 installation.

 What is the lifespan of a variable speed HVAC system?